“Not so green energy” reads the Daily Mail headline. “Hundreds of non-recyclable wind turbine blades are pictured piling

 Specifically, it’s the blades that are the problem.
 This is what we see being bulldozed into landfill, because the blades are made of composite materials, carbon fibre or glass fibre that is notoriously hard to deal with.
 So how is blade recycling going?

 There have been some creative proposals for re-using old blades.
 There’s a school playground in Rotterdam that reuses them in a variety of creative ways.
 A project in Mexico developed ways of slicing the blades into roofing components and designed homes around them.
+Engineers in Poland made a footbridge.
 Neither of these are a sustainable solution at scale though.

 Another approach is to dismantle the blades and then grind them up.
 The German company Roth has designed a process that separates the materials in composites and processes them in this way.
 A project partnership project in Denmark does something similar, recovering the materials for use in concrete.
 Recovered materials can be used in plastics, construction board, or resin for making glue or paint.
 This is technically down-cycling, so while it’s all useful, we should be looking for something better than that.

 And there is something better than that.
 Again in Denmark, a consortium of wind power companies have been working on fully recyclable blades.
 Research has focused on techniques to separate composite materials, and on materials that are a better fit for a circular economy.
 There has been progress on both aspects and in September 2021 Siemens Gamesa announced that their recycleable blade was ready for commercial use on offshore turbines.